lucasflores42/lucasflores42.github.io/_posts/2019-08-08-calcular-media.md

 Code to apply media_temporal.awk in all files, merging every equilibrium density from every sample in the same file.

+My simulation files have the parameter values in it so I can extract them and put as columns in this code.

 Run with ./calcular_media.awk > file

 ```awk